Heraklion is the capital city of the island of Crete.

-Even though the ugliness might be the first impression of this city, there are a great number of attractive features which will lead to the change of the initial impressions very fast.
+Even though the ugliness might be the first impression of this city, there are a great number of attractive features that will lead to the change of the initial impressions very fast.

 Warnings & Dangers in Heraklion